ERMIMK/Face-recognition-system/README.md

-# Face-recognition-system

-To use this face recognition system created using Python follow the following steps
+Face Recognition System

+This is a Python-based application that leverages facial recognition technology to identify and verify individuals.

+1, Setup

+Install Python from python.org.
-1, Install the necessary libraries
+Install necessary libraries using pip:  "pip install opencv-python numpy face_recognition"

-2, Create an empty folder called imagesUnknown, Train, Training, and userDetail, which is included in this repository
+2, Create directories: imagesUnknown, Train, Training, and userDetail in the project root.

-After setting up everything RUN the code.
-1, Insert ID number (must be number) and Name of the user 2, After Taking pictures, Train the image
-3, Lastly, Enjoy recognizing faces by pressing the recognize button.
+How to Use

+3, Registration: Execute python register.py and follow the prompts to enter the user's ID and name.
+* Take Pictures: Photograph the user for the system's training.
+* Training: Run python train.py to train the recognizer with new images.
+* Recognition: Launch python recognize.py to begin face recognition.

+4, Contributing
+Your contributions are welcome!
+Please fork the repository, make your updates, and submit a pull request.